retroryan/real_estate_ai_search/PIPELINE_FORK_PLAN_SIMPLIFIED.md

 These are explicitly NOT part of this implementation plan.

+## Current Status Summary (August 2024)

+### Completed Phases ✅
+- **Phase 1**: ✅ **Pipeline Fork Infrastructure** - Output-driven fork working with entity-specific boundaries
+- **Phase 2**: ✅ **Elasticsearch Separation** - Spark 3.5 compatibility resolved with working authentication

+### Architecture Achievements ✅
+- ✅ **Output-Driven Fork**: Processing paths automatically determined by destinations
+- ✅ **Clean Entity Boundaries**: Entity-specific methods only (no generic write methods)
+- ✅ **Spark 3.5 + Elasticsearch**: Working end-to-end with proper JAR and authentication
+- ✅ **Three Processing Paths**:
+  - Lightweight (parquet-only)
+  - Graph (neo4j + entity extraction)
+  - Search (elasticsearch + document preparation)

+### Ready for Next Phase 🚧
+- **Phase 3**: 🚧 Property Document Implementation ready to begin
+- Infrastructure is solid, authentication working, routing verified

+### Key Learnings Applied ✅
+1. **Output-driven architecture** eliminates configuration inconsistencies
+2. **Entity-specific methods** maintain clean architectural boundaries
+3. **Proper JAR management** critical for Spark 3.5 compatibility
+4. **Environment-based secrets** cleanly separate config from credentials

 ## Conclusion

 This simplified plan focuses on replacing the current real_estate_search ingestion with a cleaner architecture while maintaining exact functional parity.
 No new features are added.
 The system will be simpler, more maintainable, and provide a foundation for future enhancements without the complexity of unnecessary features.

+**Progress**: The foundational architecture (Phases 1-2) is **complete and working**.
+The fork correctly routes data based on output destinations, Elasticsearch connectivity is established, and all authentication is properly configured.

-The key is discipline: implement only what currently exists, resist adding "nice to have" features, and maintain clean separation of concerns.
-The result will be a working system that demonstrates the fork architecture while remaining simple enough to understand and maintain.
+The key discipline maintained: implement only what currently exists, resist adding "nice to have" features, and maintain clean separation of concerns.
+The result is a working system that demonstrates the fork architecture while remaining simple enough to understand and maintain.

+**Next**: Ready to proceed with document models and builders in Phase 3.